itmo-infocom/UNIX-Linux-online-course/texts/week02/007_environment_variables.md

 SHELL=/bin/bash
 ...
 ```
-And this is our first example of using the command pipeline -- we just look at only the TEST variable in the full set:
+And this is our first example of using the command pipeline machinery -- we just look at only the TEST variable in the full set:
 ```
 $ env | grep TEST
 TEST=456